Dang-Hoang-Tung/Text-chunking-TTS/README.md

 2. My solutions
 3. How I approach the task (the interesting stuff!)

-Furthermore, in this codebase, you will find `chunk_tts.py`, the script containing all the code.
-It reads an input file and chunks the text using JSON format.
+In this codebase, you will find `chunk_tts.py`, the script containing all the code.
+It reads an input file and chunks the text into JSON format.

 Usage: